microknights/Log4NetAdoNetAppender/README.md

 Secondly you must specify the configurationfile where your connectionstrings are defined.
 A new property in the configuration is added - called `ConnectionStringFile`.
 It will then locate the connectionstring by using `ConnectionStringName`.

+## Set connection at runtime
+Instead of getting the connectionstring through a file, you can set it directly at runtime.

+Take a peek at the [Log4NetHelper](https://github.com/microknights/Log4NetHelper) project, from where this is possible.
 # NuGet Package
 ```
 PM> Install-Package MicroKnights.Log4NetAdoNetAppender